-The manual process can be labour-intensive and quite tedious when it comes to billing your customers.
+The manual process can be labour-intensive and quite tedious when it comes to billing management.
 Often involving you going through each transaction that you processed on your ledger.

 However, in just a few minutes, invoicing software enables you to create a document you can instantly pass on to your customers or clients.